raserr11/Medical-Insurance-Data-Analysis-Course-Project/README.md

-# Health Insurance Analysis
+# Health Insurance Dataset Analysis

-This Jupyter notebook contains an analysis of a health insurance dataset to extract valuable insights and relationships among various variables and insurance costs.
-The analysis is performed in a Python environment using libraries such as Pandas, Matplotlib, and Seaborn.
+This Jupyter notebook contains an analysis of a health insurance dataset aimed at extracting valuable insights and relationships among various variables and insurance costs.
+The analysis is conducted within a Python notebook environment.

 ## Requirements